awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 ### DTMF tab properties<a name="get-customer-input-dtmf"></a>
 + **Audio prompt**: Select from a list of default audio prompts, or upload your own audio prompt\.
 + **Set timeout**: Specify how long to wait while the user decides how they want to respond to the prompt\.
+The maximum timeout you can set is 179 seconds\.

 ### Amazon Lex tab properties<a name="get-customer-input-lex-tab-properties"></a>
 + **Lex bot properties**: After you create your Lex bot, enter the name and alias of the bot here\.
 Only published bots appear in the drop\-down list\.